-Beijing National Stadium contractors and construction
+Beijing Stadium contractors and construction

 Structural engineering, mechanical and electrical engineering, fire safety engineering, acoustic design were the responsibility of Ove Arup & Partners.
 Beijing Urban Construction Group Co.
 Ltd (BUCG) organised the project along with China Architecture Design & Research Group.

 To minimise the formwork construction on the bowl, the design team used precast concrete.
 A terrace of L-shaped precast units spanning areas between the supporting reinforced concrete in situ beams will make up the section of the middle and upper tiers.
-The stadium is supported by 24 main columns of 1,000t each, far more than the weight of those in a conventional stadium and spaced in what appears to be a random pattern.
+The Beijing Olympic stadium is supported by 24 main columns of 1,000t each, far more than the weight of those in a conventional stadium and spaced in what appears to be a random pattern.

 The 3D steel roof spans a 330m-long by 220m-wide space.
 The geometry of the roof was worked out from a base ellipse of which the major axis measures 313m and the minor axis measures 266m.
 The façade’s external surface has an inclination of approximately 13° to the vertical.
 As China is highly vulnerable to earthquakes, the roof was separated from the seating bowl to help make the structure earthquake resistant.

 National Stadium ‘Bird’s Nest’ architecture